What is Acute Renal Failure?

 Acute Renal Failure complicates about 5-7% of all hospital admissions.
 The presence of ARF in hospitalized patients also significantly increases the risk of mortality in these patients.
 The prognosis may be bleak if ARF is accompanied with complicated medical conditions or surgical conditions.

 Acute Renal Failure (ARF) and Chronic Kidney Disease (CKD) Are They Different?

 Chronic kidney disease (CKD) is often the consequence of long-term illness like high blood pressure or diabetes which gradually takes a toll on the kidneys, causing them to malfunction.

-Who are Affected by Acute Renal Failure?Acute Renal Failure (ARF) occurs most often in people who are already hospitalized for other medical conditions.
+Acute Renal Failure (ARF) occurs most often in people who are already hospitalized for other medical conditions.

 ARF develops from 5% to 7% of all patients in the hospital.
 Of those hospitalized in intensive or critical care units, up to 30% develop ARF.
 Factors that increase a person's risk of Acute Renal Failure include advanced age, chronic renal insufficiency, liver disease, diabetes, high blood pressure, heart failure, and obesity.

 People undergoing heart surgery and abdominal surgery also have an increased risk.
-ARF can also occur in normal healthy people who indiscriminately use pain-killers, specifically, NSAIDs and some other prescription medicines and alterative therapies.
+ARF can also occur in normal healthy people who indiscriminately use pain-killers, specifically, NSAIDs and some other prescription medicines and alternative therapies.

 Acute renal failure can be divided into three categories:

-Acute renal failure characterized by diminished renal blood flow; Pre-renal (60 to 70 percent of cases)
+- Acute renal failure characterized by diminished renal blood flow; Pre-renal (60 to 70 percent of cases)

-Acute renal failure, due to damage to the renal tissue; Renal (25 to 40 percent of cases)
+- Acute renal failure, due to damage to the renal tissue; Renal (25 to 40 percent of cases)

-Acute renal failure because of urinary tract obstruction; Post-renal (5 to 10 percent of cases)
+- Acute renal failure because of urinary tract obstruction; Post-renal (5 to 10 percent of cases)

 Pre-Renal Causes (not related to kidney per se):